mode80/mode80.github.io/7-langs-in-12-months.md

 ## Rust

 Enter Rust.
 Rust is what all the cool kids are learning.
 It's been voted the "most loved" language by programmers for many years.
 Surely, I should learn this one.
-But it would be a lot to learn a new language together with machine learning at the same.
+But it would be a lot to learn a new language together with machine learning at the same time.
 So I took a step back and decided to learn just Rust, by re-implementing something I'd already written once in Python.

 ### Sidebar: The best way to learn a language